Giving Opportunities

 Fellowship Support

 Our mission of educating top-notch geriatricians to practice in the community and become national leaders in the field of aging is, more than ever, critically important.
-With an existing shortage of geriatricians, gifts that support our fellowship program enhance our role in the advancement of Geriatric Medical Education.
+With an existing shortage of geriatricians, gifts that support our fellowship program enhance our role in the advancement of Geriatrics Medical Education.
 Our program would benefit from support in multiple capacities.
-Although we are accredited for four fellowship positions, we only have funding to train up to three fellows each year; naming a Fellowship after a loved one is a special way to honor their life and achievements.
-Philanthropic gifts to enhance the fellows' current training experiences, both within UC San Diego and in the community, also provide tremendous value!
+Philanthropic gifts to enhance the fellows' current training experiences, both within UC San Diego and in the community would provide tremendous value!
 Additionally, support for the program leadership and administration is always needed to ensure a solid program that supports our trainees, continues to evolve and expand on opportunities, and remains attractive to applicants.
-Supporting recruitment efforts is also a way to help encourage the best and brightest to enter the field.
+Supporting recruitment efforts (e.g., recruitment video development) is also a way to help encourage the best and brightest to enter the field.

 Funding for the Geriatrics Gerontology, & Palliative Care Grand Rounds Series

-Our Division has had a grand rounds series for the past 5 years.
-Support for this growing series would afford us the opportunity to invite renowned guest speakers to UC San Diego Health to share their expertise with the Division.
-A named, endowed lectureship would set our Division apart from our peers at other academic medical institutions and ensure physicians, other health care providers, researchers and trainees, across UC San Diego Health may be educated on Geriatrics, Gerontology and Palliative Care from distinguished guest lectures in perpetuity.
+Our Division has had a grand rounds series for several years.
+Support for this growing series, which provides formal continuing education, would afford us the opportunity to invite renowned guest speakers to UC San Diego to share their expertise with the Division.
+A named, endowed lectureship would set our Division apart from our peers at other academic medical institutions and ensure physicians, other health care providers, researchers and trainees, across UC San Diego and other local healthcare systems, academic institutions and community-based organizations can be educated on Geriatrics, Gerontology and Palliative Care from distinguished guest lectures and obtain continuing education credits in perpetuity.

 Travel Awards for Trainees